eagle-ai/eagle-ai.github.io/development-in-intellij.md

 permalink: /docs/development-in-intellij.html
 ---

-Apache Eagle (incubating, called Eagle in the follwing) can be developed in popular IDE, e.g. Intellij and Eclipse.
+Apache Eagle (incubating, called Eagle in the following) can be developed in popular IDE, e.g. Intellij and Eclipse.
 Here we focus on development in Intellij.

 ### 1. Prepare Hadoop environment